Accelerated Nursing Program Advice from Nurses Who Did It

 Have a dedicated place to study.

 Get to know your professors well.
-Email them frequently and visit their office hours.
+Email them frequently and visit during office hours.

 “They are nurses too.
 They want you to succeed.
 They can offer guidance if you’re struggling.
 Stay visible.”